ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 });
 ```

-Lastly we will need to use the `end` method to end the request.
-We will also need to use the `done` function to tell Mocha that we are done with our asynchronous code, but most importantly we are going to test the response body.
-We are expecting the server to return a JSON object with a list of users.
-These users should have a property of `name` and `email` and they should be strings.
-We are going to use the `expect` method to make these assertions.
+Lastly, we will need to use the `end` method to end the request:

 ```js
 // test/app.test.js